The Lauder Institute’s COVID-19 Response

 Matthew Axelrod, G'11, WG'11VP, Strategic Growth, Phosphorus

 Phosphorus is a genetics company with a high complexity laboratory.
 When COVID-19 hit, the company knew they could make a difference (and also keep the staff employed), by building a COVID-19 test.
 They took a novel approach by immediately building a test with an at-home collection device, and did so by designing a clinical trial to compare the test to other tests taken by actual patients, rather than an “analytical trial” where tests are validated against its ability to identify COVID-19 in a test tube (which is why some validated tests are failing in the clinical setting).
-It has taken a few weeks longer, but now the FDA is asking other labs to follow this approach.
+It has taken a few weeks longer, but now the U.S. Food and Drug Administration (FDA) is asking other labs to follow this approach.
 Matthew shares that he is confident that the test is accurate and safe to administer.
 They are working with healthcare organizations to deploy the test and with research organizations to discover novel ways of testing at scale.
+Phosporus received FDA approval for their at home saliva test on June 8, 2020.

 Contact Matthew here if you’d like to learn more.